Ridgid Octane Impact Driver R86039B Review Update

 - Lifetime Service Agreement

 The Ridgid Octane Impact Driver is a bare tool only right now and runs $129 as a bare tool.
+There are also multiple combo kit options available for $379.
 Here’s where some of the other guys fit right now:

 - Ryobi P238: $99